Neighborhood Sensitive Mapping for Zero-Shot Classification using Independently Learned Semantic Embeddings: Experimental Evaluation

 We randomly select a set of 1000 groups such that each group consists of five different classes.
 We compute the average of the results of multi-class classification accuracy on all these groups.
 We restrict the predicted class to the classes in the group, i.e. we try to predict the correct class from among the five classes in each group.
 The results are presented in Figure \ref{fig:multi_classification} and are statistically significant using a two sided t-test at p-value = 0.0015.
-It is interesting to note that even in a multi-class setting property based models outperform the semantic embedding based models, also NSM-PB outperforms ConSE, although ConSE is competitive.
+Even in a multi-class setting, property embedding based models outperform the semantic embedding based models.
+Also, NSM-PB outperforms ConSE, even though ConSE is competitive.

 We can see in Figure \ref{fig:multi_classification} that NSM-PB performs better than both LM and ConSE.
 It shows that the proposed model is better at discriminating between multiple zero-shot classes in a multi-class classification setting.
-We can see in Figure (\ref{fig:mean_rank}) that the mean rank of correct label in the prediction list is much lower in case of NSM-PB as compared to both LM-PB, LM and ConSE.
+We can see in Figure \ref{fig:mean_rank} that the mean rank of the correct label in the prediction list is much lower in case of NSM-PB as compared to both LM-PB, LM and ConSE.
 It shows the effectiveness of NSM-PB in predicting correct labels higher in the prediction list.

 \textit{3.
 How well can the model predict accurately in a multi-class classification setting, where the classifier has to choose from all possible classes?}